top of page

 About the Salon

-Ross's first apprentice in 1984 was Angela – the very same Angela that works here today.
-The picture to the right is here of those lushes’ curly long locks, which have not seen the light of day for at least 30 years.
+Ross’s very first apprentice in 1984 was Angela — the same Angela who still works beside her today.
+The photograph to the right captures Angela’s once‑famous cascade of long, luscious curls, which have remained hidden from daylight for at least three decades.

-In 2021 Ross's career at Leopold’s will clock over into 50 years and in her words "I am grateful every day that I had the opportunity to work and be trained by one of the best."
+Ross celebrated an extraordinary career at Leopold’s.
+In her own words, “I am grateful every day that I had the opportunity to work and be trained by one of the best.”

-Ross's career has taken her into remarkable and interesting places such as working in Paris with her dear friend Greg and spending time in Mods hair and Jean Louis David studios.
-Ross also spent several wonderful periods with photographer Helmut Newton when Leopold was working with Vogue magazine.
+Her career has taken her into remarkable places — working in Paris with her dear friend Greg, spending time inside the studios of Mods Hair and Jean Louis David and collaborating with the legendary photographer Helmut Newton during Leopold’s work with Vogue magazine.
+These experiences shaped not only her skill, but her eye, her style, and her understanding of hair as an expressive medium.

 IMG_0687.JPG